 Introduction:

-Although fiction and novels present ideas on various topics for a long time and are being read by older and younger generations.
-With the passage of time, TV crime programs and crime books are becoming more popular in countries among the next generation.
-With this restriction in mind, the essay will discuss the reason behind the popularity of crime stories and TV shows before venturing into any opinion.
+Although fiction and novels have presented ideas on various topics for a long time and are have been read by older and younger generations alike, with the passage of time, TV crime programs and crime books are becoming more popular , especially among the young generation.
+This essay will discuss the reason behind the popularity of crime stories and TV shows before venturing into any opinion.

 Reviewing crime novels by the young generation holds some benefits among countries.
-Indulging in crime novels enhanced the Children’s ability to solve critical problems and think out of the box.
-For instance, skimming the harry potter crime books by JK Rowling in schools develop the kids’ brain that how to connect puzzles together and come up with their own solution to solve fossil fuel problems.
+Indulging in crime novels enhances children’s ability to solve critical problems and think out of the box.
+For instance, skimming the Harry Potter crime books by JK Rowling in schools develop the kids’ brain that how to connect puzzles together and come up with their own solution to solve fossil fuel problems.
 Along with that, crime books train teenagers on how to defend themselves from the enemy.
-For illustration, an analysis of the book “Lord of the Rings” provides insight into how to protect yourself in the battles between the two countries by digging a hole in the ground and covering it with mud.
+For illustration, the book “Lord of the Rings” provides insight into how to protect yourself in the battles between the two countries by digging a hole in the ground and covering it with mud.

-After considering the advantages of crime novels, tv shows possessed a benefit too.
+.
+TV crime dramas also have their own benefits, which explains the increasing popularity of this format.
 Watching crime programs assist adults in understanding the behavior of the criminals who are involved in various crimes.
 For example, crime scenes on TV programs like ”Badmash” show how criminals create plans to snatch mobile phones from the community by acting as common citizens in public places.
-In Addition, it also developed educational knowledge in the field of forensic study and crime scene investigation to solve murder crimes.
+In addition, it also develops educational knowledge in the field of forensic study and crime scene investigation to solve murder crimes.

-In general, watching tv shows and reading crime novels has a positive impact on society by gaining the knowledge to prevent crimes, gaining education related to crimes, and the ability of the adolescent to think out of the box.
-In sum, the best recommendation is to develop the habit of people in countries from childhood to reading crime novels and watching crime tv shows to gain scientific knowledge that is valuable for society and themselves.
+Watching tv shows and reading crime novels has a positive impact on society by educating individuals about crime and how to prevent it by thinking outside the box.
+In conclusion, I recommend that we encourage people to read crime novels and watch crime tv shows to gain scientific knowledge that is valuable for society and themselves.

 Dear Madam,

 I am writing this letter in response to the advertisement for the position of unpaid work at the museum.
-Presently, I am matriculated as a part-time student at the University of Passau studying “History and Museum” which made me an exceptional candidate for the advertised position.
+Presently, I am matriculated as a part-time student at the University of Passau studying “History and Museum” which makes me an exceptional candidate for the advertised position.

-Recently, I passed the second semester at the university which has a requirement to get a voluntary certificate to get a chance to enroll in social sciences courses next semester.
-Through the Fulbright scholarship, I got a chance to learn about the traditions and cultures of the country and learn about multiple languages such as English, Urdu, and Pashto that are widely spoken in our country.
+Recently, I passed the second semester at the university, which has a requirement to get a voluntary certificate to get a chance to enroll in social sciences courses next semester.
+Through the Fulbright scholarship, I got an opportunity to learn about the traditions and cultures of the country and learn about multiple languages such as English, Urdu, and Pashto that are widely spoken in our country.
 These communication skills will benefit the museum by telling them history in multiple languages and guiding them to the different points at the museum.

-Probably, I will be available for the unpaid work by coming Friday and will be flexible with working hours at the museum.
+I will be available for the unpaid work by coming Friday and will be flexible with working hours at the museum.
 Let me know if any further documents are required to qualify for the position.
-Looking forward to hearing good news from you.
+I am looking forward to hearing good news from you.

 Yours faithfully